Commencement is the ceremony recognizing any degree candidates for the current semester who choose to participate.

 Diplomas are mailed 12 weeks after commencement.

-Purchase cap and gown for winter commencement through Jostens by calling 800-854-7464.
-An expedited shipping fee will apply.
+Purchase cap and gown for spring commencement through Jostens' online store.
+Online orders will be accepted until April 5.
+After that date, express shipping charges will apply.
 All degree candidates participating in commencement should wear appropriate academic attire

 Undergraduates wear red and white tassels.
 Graduate students wear black tassels for master's degrees and gold for doctoral degrees.